Support Us Button Widget

 Identifying

 Correctly identifying fungi starts with knowing how to ID trees; mushrooms often like to grow in the soft, spongy ground under Douglas firs, cedars, and evergreens.
-Forage with an expert in the beginning and always carry a pocket guide.
-Two more golden rules are to never pick very young mushrooms, and always leave some behind so they can drop spores and start the next round of growth.
+Forage with an expert in the beginning and always carry a field guide, such as:

 Get involved